zmahfuz0613/rails-active-record-landlord/README.md

 Fork and clone this repo.

-Create a new rails api project called landlord with a postgresql database skipping test files:
+Create a new rails project called landlord with a postgresql database skipping test files:

 ```shell
 rails new landlord --database=postgresql --skip-test